philiptran/aws-connect-agent-event-processor/README.md

 # aws-connect-agent-event-processor

 This demo solution uses a Lambda function to process records in an Amazon Kinesis data stream that has been configured to receive the Agent Events streaming from your Amazon Connect instance.
-The Kinesis event source mapping for the Lambda function uses `FilterCriteria` to filter agent events of `STATE_CHANGE` and sends out SMS/Email notifications if the agent status changed to any that is not equal to `Available`.
+The Kinesis event source mapping for the Lambda function uses `FilterCriteria` to filter agent events of `STATE_CHANGE` and sends out SMS/Email notifications if the agent status changed to any state that is not equal to `Available`.

 ## Deploy the sample application